n1ru4l/envelop/.changeset/ten-terms-join.md

 '@envelop/types': minor
 ---

-useErrorHandler: Pass in the context to the error handler callbacks.
+useErrorHandler: Pass in the execution arguments to the error handler callbacks.